S-hadowHeart/CyberSec-Portfolio/Notes/THM/16_security_principles.md

     - Therefore,parameter validation is a necessary step to ensure the correct system state.
     - Considering the number of parameters a system handles,
     - the validation of the parameters should be centralized within one library or system.
   4. __Centralized General Security Services :__
+    - As a security principle , we should aim to centralize all security services.
+    - For example, we would create a centralized server for authentication.
+    - Of course , you might take proper measures to ensure availability and prevent creating a single point of failure.
   5. __Preparing for Error and Exception Handling :__
+    - whever we build a system, we should take into account that errors and exceptions do and will occur.
+    - For instance, in a shopping application, a customer might try to place an order for an out-of-stock item.
+    - A database might get overloaded and stop responding to a web application.
+    - This principle teaches that the systems should be designed to fail safe; for example, if a firewall crashes, it should block all traffic instead of allowing all traffic.
+    - Moreover , we should be careful that error messages don't leak information that we confidential, such as dumping memory content that contains infomation related to other customers.

+- Trust is a very complex topic; in reality, we cannot without  function without trust.
+- if one were to think that the laptop vendor has installed spyware on the laptop, they would most likely end up rebuilding the system.
+- if one were to mistrust the hardware vendor , they would stop using it completely.
+- if we think of trust on business level, things only become more sophisticaated;
+- however, we need some guiding security principles.
+- Two security principles that are of interest to use regarding trust:
+  - Trust but verify
+  - Zero Trust
+- __Trust but Verify :__
+  - This principle teaches that we should always verify even when we trust an entity and its behaviour.
+  - An entity might be a user or a system.
+  - verifying usually requires setting up proper logging mechanisms;
+  - verifying indicates going through the logs to ensure everything is normal.
+  - in reality, it is not feasible to verify everything; just think of the work it takes to review all the actions taken by a single entity, such as internet pages browsed by single user.
+  - This requires automated seucrity mechanisms, such as proxy , intrusion detection , and intrusion prevention systems.

+- __Zero Trust :__
+  - This principle treats trust as a vulnerability, and consequently , it caters to insider-related threats.
+  - After considering trust as vulnerability, zero trust tries to eliminate it.
+  - it is teaching indirectly, "never trust,always verify."
+  - in other words , every entity is considered adversarial until proven otherwise.
+  - Zero trust does not grant trust to a device based on its location or ownership.
+  - This approach contrasts with older models that would trust internal networks or enterprise-owned devices.
+  - Authentication and authorization are required before accessing any resource.
+  - As a result , if any breach occurs, the damage would be more contained if a zero architecture had been implemented.

+- Microsegmentation is one of the implementations used for Zero Trust.
+- it refers to the design where a network segment can be as small as sigle host.
+- Moreover, communication between segments requires authentication, access control list checks , and otehr security requirements.

+- There is a limti to how much we apply zero trust without negatively impacting a business;
+- however, this does not mean that we should not apply it long as it is feasible.

+- There are three terms that we need to take nore of to avoid any confusion.
+- __Vulnerability :__
+  - Vulnerable means susceptible to attack or damage.
+  - in information security, a vulnerability is a weakness.
+- __Threat :__
+  - A threat is potential danger associated with this weakness or vulnerability.
+- __Risk :__
+  - The risk is concerned  with like likelihood of a threat actor exploiting a vulnerabiltiy and the consequent impact on the business.

+- Away from information systems , a showroom with doors and windows made of standard glass suffers a weakness , or vulnerability, due to the nature of glass.
+- Consequently, there is a threat that the glass doors and windows can be broken.
+- The showroom owners should contemplate the risk, i.e. the likelihood that a glass door or window gets broken and the resulting impact on the business.

+- Consider another example directly related to information systems.
+- you work for a hospital that uses a  particular databse system to store all the medical records.
+- One day, you are following the latest seucriy news, and you learn that the used databse sytem is not only vulnerable but also a proof-of-concept working exploit code has beedn relased;
+- the released exploit code indicates that the threat is real.
+- with this knowledge, you must consider the resulting risk and ecide the next steps.